mirage/mirage-decks/slides/haskell2014/content.md

     modules (see [Real World OCaml Chap 9](https://realworldocaml.org/v1/en/html/functors.html)).

   * Functors and modules are a separate language from the core OCaml language. *([A Modular Module System](http://caml.inria.fr/pub/papers/xleroy-modular_modules-jfp.pdf), Xavier Leroy in JFP 10(3):269-303, 2000)*.

+## Modular Architecture

+From an ML point-of-view, MirageOS is:

+1. A collection of __module types__, describing structural parts of an operating system (including device drivers).

+2. A collection of independent __libraries that implement the module types.__  Only libraries that application needs are linked.

+3. Use __functors to model dependencies__ between libraries/components.
+   The functor arguments are the module types defined in 1.

 ## Mirage OS 2.0 Workflow